P541M/P541M/README.md

-### Hi there 👋, Psalm Eleazar Videna
+## Hi there 👋, I'm Psalm Eleazar Videna
-#### Design and Development
+### Design and Development

-I'm Psalm Eleazar, an enthusiastic individual on a journey to become a skilled software engineer.
+An enthusiastic individual on a journey to become a skilled software engineer.
 I have a strong passion for technology and a burning desire to learn and grow in the world of web development.
 My focus lies in both front-end and back-end development, as I believe a holistic understanding of these areas is essential for building exceptional user experiences.

 Skills: Java / C++ / C / Python / HTML / CSS / JS